StauroDEV/blumen/README.md

 </div>

-**Blumen** is a CLI and API library to deploy apps on the decentralized web using IPFS and Ethereum.
+**Blumen** is a CLI to deploy apps on the decentralized web using IPFS and Ethereum.

 > Blumen is in an alpha stage and has been neither audited nor tested yet.
 Use with caution!